The Hangman (1959 film): Plot

 Butterfield's former girlfriend, Selah Jennison, works at Fort Kenton doing laundry.
 She refuses to help Bovard, even when he offers a $500 reward.
 Butterfield had been there for her after the death of her husband, so she remains loyal to him.

 A freight driver, Johnny Bishop, could be the man Bovard is seeking, but kindly sheriff Buck Weston warns him that Bishop is one of the most well-liked men in town.
 Selah comes to warn the married and respectable Bishop, who is Butterfield.
 He swears to her that he merely watched the outlaws' horses, not knowing they were pulling a holdup.

 After Bovard persuades Bishop to surrender, Selah mocks the marshal, calling him "hangman" and claiming he is not interested in the truth.
 Bovard reveals to her that 20 years earlier he had been on the way to California to be a lawyer, accompanied by his brother.
 Their stagecoach was robbed by outlaws, who killed Bovard's brother.
 Bovard became a lawman and apprehended all of the murderers of his brother.
 They were subsequently hanged.

 Bishop is broken out of jail, but Bovard allows him to escape by shooting at and deliberately missing Bishop as he rides away.
 Selah realizes what he has done.
 Bovard then tells Selah and Buck that he is quitting his job as a Deputy Marshal in order to take the stagecoach to California and become a lawyer as he had intended so many years earlier.
-Buck wants to marry Selah, but she is beholden now to Bovard, and boards the stage to go to California with him.
+Buck wants to marry Selah, but she realizes she loves Bovard, and boards the stage to go to California with him.